jormarma/duplicity/README.md

-# My Rust Project
+# Duplicity

-This is a basic Rust project setup.
+Utility that generates a SHA1 hash of a file.

 ## Structure